Gbengstar/meta-verse/README.md

 Websocket connection can be established through http://localhost:3000

-Real time socket events can be the app include:
+Real time socket events on the app include:

 1. ALL_EVENT
 2. ZERO_TO_HUNDRED_DOLLAR_EVENT